piliquiroz/piliquiroz.github.io/_posts/2017-08-25-last-class.md

 learn a lot, I think I am a better teacher now than when I started and I have become a lot more confident as a performer.
 Thank you Eva.

-If you're in Tuebingen, make sure you checkout [Eva's silks school](http://www.himmelstaenzerin.de).
+If you're in Tuebingen, make sure you checkout
+ <a href="http://www.himmelstaenzerin.de/" target="_blank">Eva's silks school</a>